-(1) Net income and income tax effect of above non-GAAP adjustments and certain discrete tax items for the three and six months ended June 30, 2022, have been revised to reflect the correction of an error of provision for income taxes related to an intercompany sale of intellectual property that occurred in 2022.
+(1) Net income and income tax effect of above non-GAAP adjustments and certain discrete tax items for the three and nine months ended September 30, 2022, have been revised to reflect the correction of an error of provision for income taxes related to an intercompany sale of intellectual property that occurred in 2022.

-(2) Shares used in non-GAAP per diluted share calculations have been adjusted for the three and six months ended June 30, 2022, for the benefit of our note hedge transactions.
+(2) Shares used in non-GAAP per diluted share calculations have been adjusted for the three and nine months ended September 30, 2023, and for the nine months ended September 30, 2022 March 31, 2024, for the benefit of our note hedge transactions.
 During this period, our average stock price was in excess of \$95.10, which is the initial conversion price of our convertible senior notes due in 2025.
 See further definition below.

-(3) Amounts may not foot due to rounding.
+(3) (2) Amounts may not foot due to rounding.

-Non-GAAP Net income per diluted share is calculated as Non-GAAP Net income divided by weighted average diluted common shares outstanding.
-Diluted weighted average common shares outstanding are adjusted in non-GAAP per share calculations for the shares that would be delivered to us pursuant to the note hedge transactions entered into in connection with the issuances of \$1,150 million of convertible senior notes due 2027 and 2025, respectively.
+Non-GAAP net income per diluted share is calculated as non-GAAP net income divided by weighted average diluted common shares outstanding.
+Diluted weighted average common shares outstanding are adjusted in non-GAAP per share calculations for the shares that would be delivered to us pursuant to the note hedge transactions entered into in connection with the issuance of \$1,265 million of convertible senior notes due 2029 and the issuances of \$1,150 million of convertible senior notes due 2027 and 2025, respectively.
 Under GAAP, shares delivered under hedge transactions are not considered offsetting shares in the fully-diluted share calculation until they are delivered.
 However, we would receive a benefit from the note hedge transactions and would not allow the dilution to occur, so management believes that adjusting for this benefit provides a meaningful view of operating performance.
-With respect to the convertible senior notes due in each of 2027 and 2025, unless our weighted average stock price is greater than \$116.18 and \$95.10, respectively, the initial conversion price, there will be no difference between GAAP and non-GAAP diluted weighted average common shares outstanding.
+With respect to the convertible senior notes due in each of 2029, 2027 and 2025, unless our weighted average stock price is greater than \$126.31, \$116.18 and \$95.10, respectively, the initial conversion price, prices, there will be no difference between GAAP and non-GAAP diluted weighted average common shares outstanding.

 We consider Adjusted EBITDA to be another important indicator of the operational strength and performance of our business and a good measure of our historical operating trends.
 Adjusted EBITDA eliminates items that we do not consider to be part of our core operations.
-We define Adjusted EBITDA as GAAP net income excluding the following items: interest and marketable securities income and losses; income taxes; depreciation and amortization of tangible and intangible assets; stock-based compensation; amortization of capitalized stock-based compensation; acquisition-related costs; restructuring charges; foreign exchange gains and losses; interest expense; amortization of capitalized interest expense; certain gains and losses on investments; income and losses on equity method investment; and other non-recurring or unusual items that may arise from time to time.
+We define Adjusted EBITDA as GAAP net income excluding the following items: interest and marketable securities income and losses; income taxes; depreciation and amortization of tangible and intangible assets; stock-based compensation; amortization of capitalized stock-based compensation; acquisition-related costs; restructuring charges; foreign exchange gains and losses; interest expense; amortization of capitalized interest expense; certain gains and losses on investments; income and losses on equity method investments; and other non-recurring or unusual items that may arise from time to time.
 Adjusted EBITDA margin represents Adjusted EBITDA stated as a percentage of revenue.